Rushabhshroff/technical-product-training/README.md

 ### Start Automation

 ```
-npm run browserstackinception -- --arguments
+npm run browserstackinception -- arguments
 ```
 Following  Arguments are supported
 ```
---remote // To run on Browserstack
+remote // To run on Browserstack
---parallel // To run tests in parallel
+parallel // To run tests in parallel
---os=<data-test-ositem> // from BStack Website
---device=<data-rbd-draggable-id> // from BStack Website
 ```

 ## Percy

 ### Start Percy